pytorch/executorch/docs/source/index.rst

 =======================================

 .. important::
-   This is a preview version of ExecuTorch and should be used for testing and evaluation purposes only.
-It is not recommended for use in production settings.
+   This is an alpha release; the ExecuTorch APIs and the ``.pte`` binary format may change in incompatible ways before stabilizing in a future beta release.
+   When deploying models, we currently recommend using a version of the runtime built from the same git revision that was used to generate the ``.pte`` file.
+   Once the format has stabilized, this will no longer be necessary.

    We welcome any feedback, suggestions, and bug reports from the community to help us improve the technology.
-Please use the `PyTorch Forums <https://discuss.pytorch.org/c/executorch>`__ for discussion and feedback about ExecuTorch using the **ExecuTorch** category, and our `GitHub repository <https://github.com/pytorch/executorch/issues>`__ for bug reporting.
+Please use the `PyTorch Forums
+   <https://discuss.pytorch.org/c/executorch>`__ for discussion and feedback
+   about ExecuTorch using the **ExecuTorch** category, and our `GitHub repository <https://github.com/pytorch/executorch/issues>`__ for bug reporting.